alburycatalina/Coding-Nature/README.md

 # Getting started

  Use this page to follow along as you set up your machine for the workshop.
 We’ll be using a version of the “sticky method” to make sure you and I are on the same page.
 We’ll work through the lesson in chunks.
-Once you’re finished the current task, you can put our agreed "done" emoji in the chat.
-You can send our "help" emoji you're stuck and need help.
+Once you’re finished the current task, you can put up a blue sticky on the back of your laptop.
+You can put up a pink sticky you're stuck and need help.

  ## Setting Up